Where I come from, people had dirt under their fingernails; farmers touched their soil.

 The scrap plank theme of the privy had the weathered look of the outside of our house and the same type of sloping roof.
 The entryway on the left had no door, but it faced the woods.
 The two taking care of business holes were cut, octagon style, again, rough plank.
 There was no lighting or water of course, but a Sears, Roebuck & Company catalog was there for clean-up and a great chance for me to fantasize while exploring the foundation section.

 A portion of the front yard from the porch to the gravel road looked like the infield of a baseball diamond.
-As an alternative to grass (not uncommon at the time), Momma had scraped the area clear of any vegetation using a hoe.
+As an alternative to grass (not uncommon at the time), Momma scraped the area clear of any vegetation using a hoe, and maintained it.

 Momma’s impressive 20 x 20-foot varietal flower garden was just to the left of the front porch.
-She planted, nurtured and cared for this beautiful plot — envied by those who had the fortune to walk into Momma’s version of peace and tranquility — with her fragrant magnolias, dahlias, snowballs, hydrangeas, black-eyed-Susan’s and other beauties.
+She planted, nurtured and cared for that beautiful plot — envied by those who had the fortune to walk into Momma’s version of peace and tranquility — with her fragrant magnolias, dahlias, snowballs, hydrangeas, black-eyed-Susan’s and other beauties.

 With its roof collapsing, a sharecropper’s shack sat 200 feet to the north, making our dogtrot look pretty good, a reminder that our family may have had even harder times.
 Still, most of my clothes and shoes were hand-me-downs from my older cousin Frankie.
 Having footwear in the summer months was not an issue, my brother and I went barefoot.